quytelda/babel/README.md

 cba
 bcabcba
 ```
-If grammar.cfg contains the following:
+In this example, grammar.cfg contains the following:
 ```
 S -> A | B | C;
 A -> a B | a C | a;